seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

                               .forEach(i => console.log(i));
 ```

-muuuch better, as much es6 as would can want! , no age old `if/else`, super cool indenting of chained methods for big-boy points! and also some fairly clever manipulation of truthy values which is no doubt going to impress your future employer as well as the ladies (disclaimer: this probably wont impress anyone...)
+muuuch better, as much es6 as could want! , no age old `if/else`, super cool indenting of chained methods for big-boy points! and also some fairly clever manipulation of truthy values which is no doubt going to impress your future employer as well as the ladies (disclaimer: this probably wont impress anyone...)

 ### so how does this work?